-You likely never considered that as your practice grew, you’d soon be dealing with leases, asset purchase agreements, partnerships, professional corporations, non-compete covenants and other such legal concerns.
+You likely never considered that as your practice grew, you’d soon be dealing with leases, asset purchase agreements, partnerships, professional corporations, non-compete covenants, and other such legal concerns.

 To find success in your profession, you will also need to take steps to protect your practice of the proceeds from the practice you are transitioning out of.

 California Dental Law Services

-DENTAL PRACTICE TRANSACTIONS DONE RIGHT
+CALIFORNIA DENTAL TRANSACTIONS DONE RIGHT

-Fortunately, where the legalities of buying or selling a dental practice come into play, you can count on Odgers Law Group for a smooth transaction.
+Fortunately, where the legalities of buying or selling a dental practice come into play, you can count on an experienced dental attorney from Odgers Law Group for a smooth transaction.

-Dental Law Blog Posts
+Dental Attorney Blog

-The Importance of Hiring a Dental Attorney
+The Importance of Hiring a California Dental Attorney

 Despite serving a vital purpose in the world, they can easily overlook the details and industry standards that are instrumental when working through a successful dental transaction.

-At Odgers Law Group, we understand the need of dental professionals to obtain their legal guidance from a knowledgeable Dental law practice with a deep understanding of the world of dentistry.
+At Odgers Law Group, we understand the need of dental professionals to obtain their legal guidance from a knowledgeable dental attorney with a deep understanding of the world of dentistry.

-Whether you specialize in general dentistry, orthodontia, endodontia, periodontia, pediatric dentistry, oral surgery or any of the other numerous and diverse dental specialties, you can be certain that at Odgers Law Group, you will find attorneys that understand the essence of your operation and have the answers that meet your specific needs.
+Whether you specialize in general dentistry, orthodontia, endodontia, periodontia, pediatric dentistry, oral surgery, or any of the other numerous and diverse dental specialties, you can be certain that your dental attorney will understand the essence of your operation and have the answers that meet your specific needs.